byte-rider/AES-encryptor-decryptor/README.md

 ------------------------------------------------------------------------------------------------------

 AESInterface:
-This class takes input from a file* using a command line parser** and uses the AES class to determine the corresponding ciphertext for the given plaintext and mode of operation.
+This class takes input from a file^1 using a command line parser^2 and uses the AES class to determine the corresponding ciphertext for the given plaintext and mode of operation.
-The ciphertext is then outputted as text and a file is created which has the opposite encryption flag and other parameters so that the OutputFile.txt*** can be used as input again without editing.
+The ciphertext is then outputted as text and a file is created which has the opposite encryption flag and other parameters so that the OutputFile.txt^3 can be used as input again without editing.
 (i.e. in order to decrypt something that was just encrypted or encrypt something that was decrypted)

 AES: